Tuturuuu uses a monorepo of conventional Next.js App Router apps that share one

 Implementation: Supabase PostgreSQL with RLS

-// Both apps/web and apps/finance access same database
+// Both apps/web and apps/finance access the same Supabase project.

 // Row-Level Security ensures data isolation